What is P.E.T.?

 After completing P.E.T., parents learn to:

-For a complete course overview, click here.
+For a complete list of expected outcomes of the course, click here.

 "I first took a P.E.T. class in 2013, when I was about to become a stepmom to two awesome kids.
 P.E.T. radically changed my personal and professional life, and I'm happy to be a Certified Instructor of the course so that I can share these skills with others."